AMC Eagle: 1980

 The 1980 Eagle's appearance differed from the Concord's in that the bodies were raised 3 in further off their suspension to afford better ground clearance.
 To fill in the increased visual space between the tires and wheel wells, AMC used durable Kraton (polymer) plastic wheel arch flares that flowed into rocker panel extensions.
-The grille was similar to the 1980 Concord's, but with the horizontal bars spaced slightly further apart, and the Eagle graphic mounted to the driver's-side center.
-Because coupes and sedans carried Concord DL equipment as standard, they also carried the Concord DL coupe and sedan roof treatments, featuring vinyl roof coverings, and opera windows.
-However, bumpers were pulled closer to the body than those fitted on Concords, due to the Eagle having been classified by the United States Environmental Protection Agency as a light truck, making Eagles exempt from regular passenger-car regulations that mandated both front and rear bumpers sustain a 5 mph impact with no damage.
-However, similarly as on the Concord, black plastic end caps were featured on the 1980 model year Eagle bumpers.
+The grille was similar to the 1980 Concord's, with horizontal bars spaced slightly further apart and the Eagle emblem mounted to the left side.
+Because coupes and sedans carried Concord DL equipment as standard, they also carried the Concord DL coupe and sedan roof treatments, featuring vinyl roof coverings and opera windows.
+However, bumpers were mounted closer to the body than those fitted on Concords due to the Eagle having been classified by the United States Environmental Protection Agency as a light truck.
+This made Eagles exempt from regular passenger-car regulations that mandated both front and rear bumpers sustain a 5 mph impact with no damage.
+As on the Concord, black plastic end caps were featured on the 1980 model year Eagle bumpers.

 Demand for the innovative 4WD models caused AMC to discontinue the slow-selling Pacer in December 1979, to allow for increased Eagle production capacity at its assembly facility in Kenosha, Wisconsin.
 The 4WD components beneath a conventional car made the Eagle popular in regions with snow, and AMC made the Jeep connection explicit creating "an early crossover" vehicle.
-Production for the 1980 model was: 9,956 four-door sedans, 10,616 two-door sedans, and 25,807 station wagons with a grand total of 45,379 units.
+Production for the 1980 model was: 9,956 four-door sedans, 10,616 two-door sedans, and 25,807 station wagons, for a total of 45,379 units.
 The Eagle models helped AMC increase total car production to 199,613 units, or 18% higher than the previous year.